-Module 2: History of Buddhist Thought (RELI+PHIL) · Distance Module July 2019
+Module 2: History of Buddhist Thought (RELI+PHIL) · Online

 How did Buddhism develop in India?
 When and how was it transmitted to Tibet?
 In this module, we explore the basics of Buddhism through the lens of history, along with the essential aspects that define Buddhist thought.
 We also cover the basics of consciousness and perception: How does reality “work” from the Buddhist perspective?

-Module 4: Indo-Tibetan Schools of Sutra & Great Exposition (PHIL) · Distance Module November 2019
+Module 4: Indo-Tibetan Schools of Sutra & Great Exposition (PHIL) · Online

-Module 5: Indo-Tibetan Schools of Mind-Only & Middle Way (PHIL) · Distance Module December 2019
+Module 5: Indo-Tibetan Schools of Mind-Only & Middle Way (PHIL) · Online

 In module 5, we consider in detail two schools found within the traditional Indo-Tibetan tradition: the “Mind-Only” school (Idealism, Skt.
 Cittamātra) and the Middle-Way school (Skt.
 Mādhyamika).
 Our goal is to discuss the similarities and differences of these philosophies.
 In particular, we will investigate these systems with respect to their “ground, path, and result”…

-Module 6: Grounds & Paths to Enlightenment (RELI) · Distance Module March 2020
+Module 6: Grounds & Paths to Enlightenment (RELI) · Online

 A Note on Secular Education

 TCA follows H.H. the Dalai Lama’s lead in defining “secular” education as ethics and education based on the range of humanist philosophy and spiritual traditions found worldwide.
-As much as possible, courses at TCA are taught independent of Buddhist faith and religion, and are open to anyone and everyone, no matter their background or religious affiliation.
+Courses at TCA are taught independent of Buddhist faith and religion, and are open to anyone and everyone, no matter their background or religious affiliation.
 The intention of the course is to give students new perspectives on our common human experience by presenting authentic Buddhist knowledge.